huntahgarcia/Historical_Data_TSLA/README.md

 Below is an overview of my project to retrieve & show stock data in Python

-Goal: Open, Close, High, Low, Volume, Vol Weighted Avg Price, Time, & # of transactions aggregate window
+Goal: Open, Close, High, Low, Volume, Vol Weighted Avg Price, Time, & # of transactions in aggregate window

 Status: Complete